Apply

 2. A domain or sub-domain name must accurately describe the site purpose, and may not cause confusion with existing units or programs or be too generic in scope (e.g. student.uregina.ca).

 3. Exemptions from the standard naming convention for the sole purpose of providing an alternative URL to an existing website or web page, particularly for the purpose of marketing (i.e. redirects) will be considered by IWS on an individual basis.
-The Communications and Marketing unit in the External Relations department may be consulted for advice.
+The University's Communications and Marketing unit may be consulted for advice.

 4. Short-term purpose websites (e.g. conferences) developed on the primary server as a sub-site of a primary site, such as a Faculty website, will adopt the standard naming practice of www.uregina.ca/yourfacultyname/conferencename.
 If this naming convention is not desirable, the website will be developed outside the WCMS and templates, and will be hosted on a secondary server.